gSchool/DNA-release-3/02-Phase-A/01_strategic_view.md

 By the end of this lesson you will be able to:

-* Understand the intent of Adaptive Acquisition Framework (AAF).
+* Understand the intent of Adaptive Acquisition Framework (AAF)
-* Describe why the AAF differs from previous acquisition policy.
+* Describe why the AAF differs from previous acquisition policy
-* Understand how the Defense Acquisition System is transforming.
+* Understand how the Defense Acquisition System is transforming

 ## Introduction
 Before diving into the material we would like to extend our congratulations - you’re over halfway through Digital DNA!
 At this point, you have completed **two Modules** of Digital DNA, covering the foundations of modern software practices and process--Agile, Lean, Design Thinking, DevSecOps and more.
 You have a good head start since the **foundations** of these concepts have been covered - but technology is constantly evolving, and never forget, **there is always more to learn.**

-It is paramount to supporting valuable capability delivery that “your teams should be cross-functional and have a fundamental understanding of agile, lean, human-centered design, and open innovation.
+It is paramount to supporting valuable capability delivery that
+> “your teams should be cross-functional and have a fundamental understanding of agile, lean, human-centered design, and open innovation.
 It's important to think of this learning as foundational and continuous.
 Technology changes fast and your team will have to learn to keep pace with it to maintain the market expertise necessary to make smart digital acquisition decisions.”
+>
-<span style="font-size: .8em"> Source: [18F Digital Acquisition Playbook](https://github.com/18F/digital-acquisition-playbook/blob/18f-pages/_pages/process/ignition.md)  </span>
+> <span style="font-size: .8em"> Source: [18F Digital Acquisition Playbook](https://github.com/18F/digital-acquisition-playbook/blob/18f-pages/_pages/process/ignition.md)  </span>

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 <!-- Replace everything in square brackets [] and remove brackets  -->